Health anxiety

 Illness anxiety disorder

-The diagnostic criteria for illness anxiety disorder are:
+The diagnostic criteria for illness anxiety disorder include:

-• Preoccupation with having or getting a serious illness.
+• A preoccupation with having or getting a serious illness.

-• Physical symptoms are not present, or mild.
+• Your physical symptoms are not present, or they're mild.
 If you have another medical condition or there is a high risk of you developing a medical condition, your preoccupation is excessive or disproportionate.

-• You have a high level of anxiety about your health and feel easily alarmed about your personal health status.
+• You have a high level of anxiety about your health.

 • You perform excessive health-related behaviours, for example, repeatedly checking your body for signs of illness.
-Or inappropriately avoid doctors' appointments and/or hospitals.
+Or you may avoid doctors' appointments and/or hospitals.

 • Your preoccupation with illness has lasted for at least six months, even though the specifics might have changed.

-Within the diagnosis, there are two types of illness anxiety, those who seek care and frequently visit the doctor or request tests, and those who avoid medical care.
+Within this diagnosis, there are two types of illness anxiety, those who seek care and frequently visit the doctor or request tests, and those who avoid medical care.

 Somatic symptom disorder

-The diagnostic criteria for somatic symptom disorder are:
+The diagnostic criteria for somatic symptom disorder include:

 • At least one somatic (physical) symptom that is distressing or disrupts your daily life.